Information-Theoretic Foundations for Machine Learning: Learning from iid Data

 \end{lemma} \begin{proof}

 where $(a)$ follows from the chain rule and $(b)$ follows from conditional independence assumptions. \end{proof}

-With this decomposition in mind, we can derive a suitable upper bound for the total distortion by deriving an upper bound for each \emph{individual} term of the decomposition.
-The following two results establish such an upper bound for the individual terms.
+With this decomposition in mind, we can derive a suitable upper bound for the total distortion by bounding each \emph{individual} term of the decomposition.
+The following two results establish upper bounds for the individual terms.